Best Selling Gifts

 Deliberately Plan No-Go Days

-Between Thanksgiving and New Year’s Day, it seems there’s an event every day.
-Often we feel obligated or compelled to attend each one.
+Between Thanksgiving and New Year’s Day, it seems there’s a holiday event every day.
+Often we feel obligated or compelled to attend each one, regardless of the holiday stress we may be feeling.
 Ask the question, “What if I don’t go?
 What will happen?”
 When we’re honest with ourselves we realize that we may not be missed.
 We need the downtime to better serve the Lord and others.
 Before Thanksgiving, take out the calendar, mark three must do events (the children’s Christmas play, for example).
 Now mark at least three “reset” days and don’t make any plans for that day.
 Put away the electronics, put phones on silent, and take some time to be secluded and rest and rejoice in the season.
 Avoid these becoming prep days, and be amazed when you see what happens with the rest of your time.
 Instead of filling the reset days with activities, fill the days with peace.

 Visit Grandma’s house

 Yes, some of us live across the country from our parents and grandparents.
-If you can make the trip, awesome!
+If you can make the trip at Thanksgiving or Christmas, awesome!
 Travel can be the best gift for any occasion.
 However, visiting for the holidays may not be possible.
 There are some grandparents in your area whose family can’t get to them either.
 Many of these folks live in assisted living facilities and welcome a happy face.
 When we take our children or grandchildren to visit those who may be alone, we brighten the day of someone else and many times, it can slow our pace as well.

 Lest we forget, this is a holy season to celebrate the Light and Peace coming to the world.
+We must allow ourselves to rest in order to find holiday stress relief.
 It’s important to be still.
 If our priority is truly to celebrate the coming Messiah, then let’s invite Him to guide and guard our steps this season.
 Turn off, tune out, look up.
 Turn off the calendar, the phone, the games.
 Turn on conversation, hugs, and fun.
 Tune out the “must dos.”
-When the family is getting harried and cranky, it’s time to RESET from the demands of the season.
-Rest at home with Jesus.
+When the family is getting harried and cranky from the holiday stress, it’s time to RESET from the demands of the season by finding rest in Jesus.
 Look up and embrace the peace and rest in the reason for the season—Jesus Christ, Emmanuel.

 Subscribe to more articles, other great content and inspiration.